mcfrith/dnarrange/README.md

   toggles "pause"/"play".

 Try to check for bad groups, e.g. rearrangements that look like sequencing artifacts.
-It may be useful to define the groups more strictly, with `-s3` (minimum 3 reads per group) and/or `-c1` (discard any read with any rearrangement not shared by 1 other read):
+It may be useful to require at least 3 (instead of 2) reads per group:

-    dnarrange -s3 -c1 groups.maf > strict.maf
+    dnarrange -s3 groups.maf > strict.maf

 ### Step 4: Merge each group into a consensus sequence